swipely/jenkins-git-notes-plugin/README.md

 new ideas like this, it was an easy decision to start work on this plugin!

+## Prerequisites

+* Git version 1.7.1 or greater needs to be installed on the Jenkins master.

 ## Install

 1. [Get](https://jenkins-ci.org/) Jenkins.